 The downside of mirrorless cameras is that they have to capture a preview of the image to display on the LCD screen.
 This preview can often be jerky or hard to see, especially on a cheap LCD in bright daylight.
 In low light, the preview can appear grainy.

-Some mirrorless models mimic DSLRs by embedding a small LCD screen in what's called an electronic viewfinder.
+Some mirrorless models mimic DSLRs by embedding a small LCD or OLED screen in what's called an electronic viewfinder (EVF).
 These are built into some more-expensive mirrorless cameras (such as the Panasonic GX7) or are available as add-on extras for others.

 All modern removable-lens cameras include image stabilization, in which the camera reduces the blur in photos (generally at slow shutter speeds) by compensating for your shaky hands.
 Most interchangeable lens cameras, especially DSLRs, do this by shifting a small part of the lens.
 Others shift the image sensor, which enables image stabilization with any lens, even vintage models.
 Some mirrorless cameras can shift both a lens element and the image sensor — a combination that can be more effective than either of these methods alone.
 The differences between most DSLR and mirrorless image-stabilization systems are minimal.